 Dynamic data will contain all the dynamic data relating to a BM Unit.

+[CP1517]Replacement Reserve data will contain data relating to RR auctions and activations.
+Some data is available per BM Unit.

 Transparency Regulation data will contain data relating to the individual articles that comprise the Transparency Regulations, each of which may contain data for a range of time periods and BM Units.

 REMIT data will contain information submitted by individual participants in compliance with the Regulation on Energy Market Integrity and Transparency.
 Each message will relate to a specific event, e.g. failure, outage or return to service of a particular asset identified by the participant.